-Professor of Sociology, Director of the Kunz Center for Social Research, (PhD, City University of New York Graduate Center)
+Professor of Sociology & Head of the Sociology Department, (PhD, City University of New York Graduate Center)

-Gender; Race/Ethnicity; Work; Family; the Body; Popular Culture; Globalization/Development; Latin American societies; U.S. Latinos/as; Ethnography and qualitative research methods.
+Gender; Work; the Body; Popular Culture; Globalization/Development; Latin American societies; U.S. Latinos/as; Ethnography and qualitative research methods.

 Erynn Masi de Casanova CV

-Dr. Casanova is a faculty affiliate of the Women's, Gender, and Sexuality Studies Department and the Romance Languages and Literatures Department.
+Dr. Casanova is a faculty affiliate of the Women's, Gender, and Sexuality Studies Department and the Romance and Arabic Languages and Literatures Department.

 Peer Reviewed Publications